MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Get started

-To start exploring integrated hybrid programming, we suggest walking through the samples in the [Integrated hybrid](xref:microsoft.quantum.hybrid.integrated) article, or in the **Hybrid quantum computing** sample gallery in the Azure Portal.
+To start exploring integrated hybrid programming, we suggest walking through the [samples](#integrated-hybrid-samples) in this article, or in the **Hybrid quantum computing** sample gallery in the Azure Quantum portal.

 ## Submitting integrated hybrid jobs